 This is my brother Ramon’s fish ceviche recipe, aka ceviche de pescado.
-It is made with fresh fish “cooked” in lime juice with hot peppers and garlic, and then mixed with lime marinated red onions (or shallots), tomatoes, bell peppers, and cilantro.
-I used to tell Ramon that he could visit us whenever he wanted as long as he made this ceviche for us – not only is it so good and refreshing, but he also does all the work (cutting the fish, dicing/slicing the vegetables, and squeezing all those limes is hard work).
+We make it with fresh fish “cooked” in lime juice with hot peppers and garlic, and then mixed with lime marinated red onions (or shallots), tomatoes, bell peppers, and cilantro.
+I used to tell Ramon that he could visit us whenever he wanted as long as he made this ceviche for us.
+Not only is it so good and refreshing, but he also does all the work (cutting the fish, dicing/slicing the vegetables, and squeezing all those limes is hard work).
 These days when we visit him in Ecuador, he’s still kind enough to prepare it for us.

 My brother Ramon’s fish ceviche recipe (ceviche de pescado), made with fish “cooked” in lime juice with hot peppers and garlic, and then mixed with red onions (or shallots), tomatoes, bell peppers, and cilantro.